Do You Actually Need an ERP Project?

 Your existing solution has serious support problems.

 Are you having frequent disputes with your suppliers?
 Are existing products no longer supported?
-Multiple suppliers and support problems are a strong indication you need ERP.
+Multiple supplier and support problems are a strong indication you need ERP.

 You’re driven to distraction by rekeying, data issues, and workarounds.